wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/differential-drive-odometry.rst

 .. note:: 0 degrees / radians represents the robot angle when the robot is facing directly toward your opponent's alliance station.
 As your robot turns to the left, your gyroscope angle should increase.
 By default, WPILib gyros exhibit the opposite behavior, so you should negate the gyro angle.

+.. important:: The encoder positions must be reset to zero before constructing the ``DifferentialDriveOdometry`` class.

 .. tabs::

    .. code-tab:: java